 “I’d like you to follow the traffic signs for Nottingham, and continue to follow the signs until I tell you otherwise.
 Drive on when you’re ready, please.”

-What if you go the wrong way?
+What happens if you go the wrong way?

 - Sudden braking